My Quotes: A New Revenue Source for a Lab Supply Marketplace

 DISCOVERY

-Additional Customer interviews specifically on quotes
+Customer interviews specifically around quotes

 We confirmed there was healthy interest in adding Quotes to our existing platform